-Flexible, sturdy and with a high quality head, this hugely impressive tripod falls down only on its bulky size, which could make it tricky to travel with
+Flexible, sturdy and with a high-quality head, this hugely impressive tripod falls down only on its bulky size, which could make it tricky to travel with

 OK, we’re all obsessed with smartphones – and their increasingly awesome cameras are very tempting for cutting back on baggage – but ask a travel photographer to leave their DSLR at home.
 Go on, ask one.
 They will refuse (or, at least, the good ones will), and they’ll take a tripod, too.
 Why?
 Because they want to take awesome pictures, not souvenir selfies.

 But finding the right tripod for a trip is very difficult.
-Firstly, you have to find something that will fit in your check-in luggage (seriously, don’t try and take a big tripod in your carry on luggage – security staff often get shirty about such things).
+Firstly, you have to find something that will fit in your check-in luggage (seriously, don’t try and take a big tripod in your carry-on luggage – security staff often get shirty about such things).
 Secondly, it has to support your camera properly.
 Manfrotto’s latest, the 290 Xtra, definitely priorities the second while remaining reasonably lightweight.

 The aluminium 290 Xtra is not a particularly easy pack, but not because of its weight – a mere 2.5kg (the tripod is 1.7kg and the ball-head is 722g) – but rather the bulky size of its hollow legs.
 Those three-section legs collapse to 42 cm long when it’s ready to stow, which is still pretty long.
-There is a payback; get into the field an its legs stretch out to 147.5 cm, and it’s central column adds 24 cm, with the combined height of 171.5 cm – enough for most photographers to be eye-level with their viewfinder.
+There is a payback; get into the field and its legs stretch out to 147.5 cm, and its central column adds 24 cm, with a combined height of 171.5 cm – enough for most photographers to be eye-level with their viewfinder.
 For landscape photographers – and particularly for nightscapes – that’s crucial.
 In winter, even more so – nobody wants cold, soggy, sore knees.
 And its central column feels especially sturdy, too.

 The aluminium 290 Xtra has four leg angle positions, and at each point there’s an adjustable aluminium leg lock.
 Each of those locks is large and plastic, and they’re easy for cold fingers to flick back and forth while setting up or packing up.
 Each of the three legs can also be made to bend upwards until they’re flat, which is handy for close-to-the-ground work.
 We also love the way the camera attachment screws into the bottom of a camera using a D-shaped peg; no screwdriver needed.
 Phew!